 Organic agriculture, a worldwide growth industry, can be a profitable, sustainable business for agricultural producers interested in going through the certification process necessary to enter this market.
-Organics have continued to expand during the last few years, and industry experts are forecasting steady growth of 9 percent or higher (OTA 2012).
+Organics have continued to expand during the last few years, and industry experts are forecasting steady growth of 6 percent or higher (OTA 2018).

 Transitioning to Organics

 Organic agriculture has attracted conventional producers, who make the transition due mainly to the price premiums in the market.
 While transitioning to organics can be confusing, many resources are now available to help producers make the change.
-For a list of transitioning resources, see http://www.agmrc.org/agmrc/markets/Food/food+organic.htm.

-The USDA maintains a list of accredited certifying agents (ACAs), with 49 U.S.-based ACAs as of January 2013.
+The USDA maintains a list of accredited certifying agents (ACAs), with 80 U.S.-based ACAs as of 2018.
 Individuals wishing to transition to organic should verify that the agency they select is an approved certifier.
 Certifiers should be contacted early and often for assistance in complying with their individual requirements and procedures.
 Markets should be identified, and only certified organic processors and handlers used for organic certification compliance.

-The total value of farm-level organic sales reached $3.2 billion in 2008, up from $1.7 billion in 2007.
-Organic crops accounted for $1.9 billion in sales and organic livestock, poultry and their products accounted for $1.2 billion.
-California led the nation in organic sales, with 36 percent, or $1.2 billion, of all U.S. sales.
-According to the 2008 Organic Production Survey (NASS 2010), other top states in terms of organic sales were Washington ($282.0 million), Pennsylvania ($212.7 million), Oregon ($155.6 million), Texas ($149.3 million) and Wisconsin ($132.8 million).
+The total value of farm-level organic sales reached $7.6 billion in 2016, up from $6.2 billion in 2015.
+Organic crops accounted for $4.2 billion in sales and organic livestock, poultry and their products accounted for $3.4 billion.
+California led the nation in organic sales, with 36 percent, or $2.8 billion, of all U.S. sales.

 Exports and Imports

 In January 2011, the Commerce Department’s U.S. Census Bureau began creating agricultural product trade codes for exported and imported organic products.
-As of July 1, 2013, the number of trade codes for exported organic products totaled 26 and the number of trade codes for imported organic products totaled 35.
+As of 2016, the number of trade codes for exported organic products totaled 33 and the number of trade codes for imported organic products totaled 35.
 Most of the trade codes for organic exports are for fresh fruits or vegetables, while most of the organic import codes are for coffee, olive oil, tea and wine.

-2008 Organic Production Survey, National Ag Statistics Service (NASS), USDA, 2010.
+2016 Certified Organic Survey, National Ag Statistics Service (NASS), USDA, 2017.